 Approximately 40 percent of cats are infected with Bartonella henselae, but most show no signs of disease.
 Antibiotics do not reliably cure infection in these cats and are not currently recommended.
 For humans, avoiding scratches and bites (for example, by not allowing children to play roughly with cats), washing hands after playing with cats, controlling fleas, and keeping cats indoors all reduce the risk of CSD.
 Because most cases of CSD result from contact with kittens under one year of age, immunocompromised people should avoid such contact.

-Pasteurella multocida is a bacterium found in the mouths of between 70 and 90 percent of cats, and it has been found in between 50 and 80 percent of cat bites in humans that become serious enough to seek medical attention.
+This disease is a bacterium found in the mouths of between 70 and 90 percent of cats, and it has been found in between 50 and 80 percent of cat bites in humans that become serious enough to seek medical attention.
 Cat bites infected with this organism may develop pain, swelling, and redness at the wound site within 24 to 48 hours.
 Pasteurella-infected cat bite wounds are successfully treated with antibiotic therapy in the vast majority of cases, but more serious complications, such as the spread of bacteria through the blood stream and infection of heart valves, may occur in rare cases.

 Salmonella is more commonly found in cats that feed on raw meat or wild birds and animals, so owners can reduce the risk of salmonellosis in themselves and their cats by keeping cats indoors and feeding them cooked or commercially processed food.
 Wearing gloves when cleaning litterboxes or gardening (in case outdoor cats have defecated in the soil) and washing hands thoroughly after these activities is also recommended.

-Fleas are the most common external parasite of cats, and their bites can cause itching and inflammation in humans and cats alike.
+These are the most common external parasite of cats, and their bites can cause itching and inflammation in humans and cats alike.
 Fleas may also serve as vectors for CSD and other zoonotic diseases.
 Flea-infested cats may become infected with tapeworms from fleas ingested while grooming.
 While not common, people can also become infected with tapeworms by inadvertently ingesting fleas.

-Scabies, or infection by the mange mite Sarcoptes scabiei, is another zoonotic external parasite of the skin of cats.
+An infection by the mange mite Sarcoptes scabiei, scabies is another zoonotic external parasite of the skin of cats.
 While not as common as flea infestations, these mites can be passed from infected cats to people, where they burrow into the skin and cause itchy, raised lesions.
 Treatment in people usually involves the use of topical ointments to decrease itching, diligent treatment of infective pets, and careful cleaning of clothes and bedding.

 Visceral larva migrans, a potentially serious disease that can affect various organs, results from consumption of Toxocara eggs (for instance, when soiled fingers are placed in the mouth).
 Toxocara larvae may then migrate to abdominal organs, including the liver, or to the central nervous system.
 Symptoms of visceral larva migrans may include fever, fatigue, coughing, wheezing, and abdominal pain.
 Ocular larva migrans is the term used for a condition in which Toxocara larvae migrate to the eye, causing visual disturbances, abnormal eye movements, or eye pain and discomfort.